milbrathdrew/seominireport/memory-bank/activeContext.md

 # Active Context: Minimalist SEO Report Generator

 ## Current Development Focus
-We have completed the form validation implementation for the SEO Report Generator project.
+We have completed the form validation implementation and fixed Tailwind CSS configuration issues.
 Our focus is now shifting to:

 1. **Supabase Integration**
    - Setting up Supabase project